Reassured investigate whether Brits have been turning to…

 Level term life insurance provides a fixed sum assured (pay out amount).
 You’ll be covered for a specified period of time (this can be up to 40 years) and if you pass away during this time a pay out will be made to your loved ones.

-Due to the large pay out potential, level term life insurance can be used to cover large debts (such as an interest-only mortgage), family living costs, as well as funeral expenses.
+Due to the large pay out potential, level term life insurance can help to cover large debts (such as an interest-only mortgage), family living costs, as well as funeral expenses.

 Decreasing term life insurance